WhitneySamWallace/Sprout-Capstone-I/README.md

 ![](./Screenshots/Main3.png)
 - When the user is having a student `Check In`, the previous goal and priority persist so the user can conference with the student about their progress and then submit a new goal by entering the goal and priority, then pressing `Update`.
 ![](./Screenshots/Main4.png)
 - When the user clicks `Update` the student card collapses and a timer starts depending on the selected priority.
-The student remains in their original list order until the timer expires
+The student remains in their original list order until the timer expires.

 ![](./Screenshots/Main5.png)
 - Once the priority timer expires, the student card is moved to the top of the list and color coded according to the goal priority.
 ![](./Screenshots/Main6.png)